-On the bow keypad, the switch with the up arrow controls the trim-up and the switch with the down arrow controls the trim down.
-Pressing and holding the button will allow the trim to function.
-Releasing the button will cause the trim to stop.
+On the bow keypad, the switch with the up arrow controls the trim up and the switch with the down arrow controls the trim down.
+Pressing and holding the button will allow the trim to function; releasing the button will cause the trim to stop.
+Trim is rated at 10 amps.